nuchi/node-matcher-plugin/README.md

 1 warning generated.
 ```

+## Building

+Just `make` at the repo root will work.
+It uses cmake so you can include it in other cmake-based projects.

 ## Usage

 You can use your existing clang-query scripts with some small modification: add two `let` statements before each match, with the names `Diagnostic` and `DiagnosticArgs`.
 The former is the warning message, and the latter is a space-separated list of bound nodes which will be interpolated into the warning.